Sports on TV for October 8-9 - WTOP News

 |12:55 a.m.
 (Sunday)

-ESPN2 — Formula 1: The Japanese Grand Prix, Suzuka International Racing Course, Suzuka, Japan
+ESPN2 — Formula 1: The Honda Japanese Grand Prix, Suzuka International Racing Course, Suzuka, Japan

 |BOXING